Azure/Azure-Verified-Modules/docs/content/contributing/website/_index.md

 ### Other requirements

 - [A GitHub profile/account](https://github.com/join)
-- A fork of the [`Azure/Azure-Verified-Modules` repo](https://aka.ms/avm/repo) into your GitHub org/account and cloned locally to your machine
+- A fork of the [`Azure/Azure-Verified-Modules` repo](https://aka.ms/avm/repo) into your GitHub org/account and cloned locally to your .
-  - Instructions on forking a repo and then cloning it can be found [here](https://docs.github.com/get-started/quickstart/fork-a-repo)
+  - Instructions on forking a repo and then cloning it can be found [here](https://docs.github.com/get-started/quickstart/fork-a-repo).

 ## Useful Resources

-Below are links to a number of useful resources to have when contributing to APRL:
+Below are links to a number of useful resources to have when contributing to AVM:

 - [Geekdocs Theme (that we use) - Docs](https://geekdocs.de/usage/getting-started/)
 - [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/)